DevExpress-Examples/asp-net-mvc-grid-upload-and-display-excel-file/Readme.md

 # Grid View for ASP.NET MVC - How to display data from an uploaded Excel file

-This example demonstrates how to use the [UploadControl](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.UploadControlExtension) to let a user upload a Microsoft Excel file to the server and view the uploaded file's data in the grid.
+This example demonstrates how to use the [UploadControl](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.UploadControlExtension) to allow users to upload a Microsoft Excel file to the server and view the uploaded file's data in the grid.

 > **Note:** The example application uses the `DevExpress.Docs` assembly.
 The [Document Server](https://www.devexpress.com/Products/NET/Document-Server/) subscription license is required to use the demonstrated technique.